jcrodriguez1989/interactingan/README.md

 `interactingan`: Interactive Presentation Ninja
 ================

-Create, in your `xaringan` slides, interactions with the audience.
+Have you ever tried [slido](https://www.sli.do/) or [Mentimeter](https://www.mentimeter.com/)?
+So you know how useful are, for teaching or conferences, having audience interactive slides.
+But, you also love using your `xaringan` slides.

+Now, thanks to `interactingan`, it is possible to incorporate interactive objects into your `xaringan` presentations\!

-It can also be used with any other RMarkdown document that returns html results.
+(It can also be used with any other RMarkdown document that returns html results)

 ## Installation